John King, Realtor — KingRealtor757

 Where is Great Neck and how do you get around?

-Great Neck Road is the spine of the peninsula, running north from I-264 directly up to Shore Drive and the Chesapeake Bay beach access.
+Great Neck Road is the spine of the peninsula, running north from I-264 directly up to Shore Drive and the Chesapeake Bay.
 The drive from Hilltop at the base to Shore Drive at the top is about 10 minutes — and along the way you pass grocery stores, restaurants, the recreation center, Cox and First Colonial High Schools, Sentara Virginia Beach General Hospital, and the kind of established neighborhood fabric that makes it one of the most self-contained communities in the city.

 Great Neck real estate: what to expect

 Great Neck is a fully developed peninsula — there are no open fields for a developer to come in and build hundreds of new homes.
 That structural constraint, combined with the school zone and water access, keeps demand consistently higher than supply.
 Homes average about 28 days on market and the corridor regularly sees multiple offers in the core price ranges.
+Browse current Great Neck listings here.

 ~$433K